-Poco more than a month ago, the Chinese giant Xiaomi presented theirs first Mi WiFi Mesh router, a very interesting device that serves to improve the performance of our home WiFi network.
+A little over a month ago, the Chinese giant Xiaomi presented their first Mi WiFi Mesh router, a very interesting device that serves to improve the performance of our home WiFi network.

 Well, despite the fact that we had already learned a lot of information and the router had been officially announced, until now we have not been able to know the price of the same.
 This changes today, albeit unofficially, after the general manager of Xiaomi's smart hardware department, Tang Mu, let the possible price of the device escape on the Chinese Weibo social network.